Grow Your Medical Or Healthcare Business Online With WordPress

-- General charts & infographics (e.g. sugar content in different foods, the importance of sleep at different stages of development, etc.)
+- General charts & infographics (e.g. acidity level of different foods, the importance of sleep at different stages of development, etc.)

-Providing useful online tools, gadgets and applications on your website can help increase visitor engagement and significantly add value to your potential clients.
-Health-related calculators are popular tools for your website.
-Other tools could include things like diagnostic tools, or even recipes.
+Providing unique online tools, gadgets and applications on your website is a great way to increase visitor engagement and add significant value to potential clients.
+Health-related calculators are useful tools you can add to your website.
+Other applications can include things like nutritional tools, and even recipes.

-In part two of this guide, we will be discussing a several online tools you can use in your health or medical site using WordPress plugins and themes that can also help to improve your seo, increase user engagement and generate more traffic to your business.
+In the next section, we look at a number of online tools you can use in your health or medical-related site using WordPress plugins that can also help to improve your seo, increase user engagement and generate more traffic to your business.

-This is the end of section one of this guide on ways to improve your medical-related business web presence.
+This is the end of section 1 of this step-by-step guide on ways to improve your medical or health-related business web presence.